TrevorSLong/Windows-Tools/README.md

    * Disables Cortana through the registry
    * This is a .ps1 file, run PowerShell as Admin or follow the directions below.

+### Remove-Bloatware
+   * Automatically removes Windows bloatware using levels listed on the Remove-Bloatware README
+   * Optional one-by-one removal of bloatware for better customization

 # Other:

 ### Components: